tumi8/paper-llm-artifacts-ai-enrichments-spark/README.md

 # Artifact: AI-Enrichment Runs of NVIDIA DGX Spark

-This repository contains the evaluation artifacts of the enrichment runs using the NVIDIA DGX Spark.
+This repository contains the evaluation artifacts of the enrichment runs on the NVIDIA DGX Spark.

 Browse the artifact: